incremental-design/app-stencils/CONTRIBUTE.md

      - uncomment `declarationMap: true`
      - uncomment `declarationDir` and set it to `./dist/types`
    - go to your `package.json` and
-     - add a `types` field, and set it to `./dist/types`
+     - add a `types` field, and set it to `dist/types/<NameOfPackage>.d.ts`

-   This tells typescript to generate a declaration file every time it builds your code, and it in `packages/shared/<name-of-package>/dist/types`.
-It also tells typescript to look for type annotations in the `./dist/types` folder whenever it imports your code into another project.
+   This tells typescript to generate a `<NameOfPackage>.d.ts` every time it builds your code, and it in `packages/shared/<name-of-package>/dist/types`.
+It also tells typescript to look for type annotations in the `./dist/types` folder whenever it imports your code into another project. **Make sure that you PascalCase `NameOfPackage` (e.g. 'my-fancy-new-package' would become 'MyFancyNewPackage'), or this step will fail.**

    ![Enable declaration generation](./.readme/tsconfig-declaration.gif)